-createAndGo inconsistent- Value set status column to createAndWait · · inconsist- entValue set status column to active inconsistent- Value noError ->D set status column to notInService inconsist- entValue or + noError ->C or C wrongValue set status column to destroy + noError + noError + noError set any other column to some value noError see 1 noError ->C
+active or + see 2 ->D -> D ->D set status column to notInService inconsistent- Value inconsist- entValue or noError ->C or + see 3 ->C -> C wrongValue set status column to destroy 1 noError A -> noError A ->A set any other column to some value noError see 1 see 5 C ->D

-- (1) goto B or C, depending on information available to the agent. - (2) if other variable bindings included in the same PDU, provide values for all columns which are missing but required, then return noError and goto D. - (3) if other variable bindings included in the same PDU, provide values for all columns which are missing but required, then return noError and goto C. - (4) at the discretion of the agent, the return value may be either:
+(1) goto B or C, depending on information available to the agent.

+(2) if other variable bindings included in the same PDU, provide values for all columns which are missing but required, then return noError and goto D.

+(3) if other variable bindings included in the same PDU, provide values for all columns which are missing but required, then return noError and goto C.

+(4) at the discretion of the agent, the return value may be either:
-inconsistentName: because the agent does not choose to create such an instance when the corresponding RowStatus instance does not exist, or inconsistent Value: if the supplied value is inconsistent with the state of some other MIB object's value, or instance.

-${\tt noError:}$ because the agent chooses to create the
+inconsistentName: because the agent does not choose to create such an instance when the corresponding RowStatus instance does not exist, or inconsistentValue: if the supplied value is inconsistent with the state of some other MIB object's value, or noError: because the agent chooses to create the instance.